Vice Provost for Academic Programs and Dean of Graduate Studies

 Thesis and Dissertation Office

-All theses must be acceptable for deposit in the University Library.
-The Thesis and Dissertation Office in University Library will verify that each thesis meets the format criteria prescribed by the department or degree program and by the University and that it meets all University procedural requirements for theses.
-Students should consult the University Thesis and Dissertation Office for information, advice, and assistance on the mechanics of preparing a completed thesis and should go to http://www.csulb.edu/thesis-and-dissertation-office/formatting-guide for guidelines on University Thesis and Dissertation formatting.
-The Thesis and Dissertation Office also conducts periodic workshops on how to prepare a thesis or dissertation at CSULB.
+All theses must be acceptable for deposit as determined by the Thesis and Dissertation Office.
+The Thesis and Dissertation Office (located in the University Library) will verify that each thesis meets the format criteria prescribed by the department or degree program and by the University and that it meets all University procedural requirements for theses.
+Students should consult the University Thesis and Dissertation Office for information, advice, and assistance on the mechanics of preparing a completed thesis and should go to the Thesis and Dissertation Office website for guidelines on University Thesis and Dissertation formatting.
+The Thesis and Dissertation Office accepts presubmissions for feedback and conducts periodic workshops on how to prepare a thesis or dissertation at CSULB.

 For purposes of determining eligibility to remain at the University, both quality of performance and progress toward the student’s objective will be considered.
 Eligibility will be determined by use of grade points and grade‑point average.

-Students who are enrolled in a graduate degree program in conditionally classified or classified standing will be subject to academic probation if they fail to maintain a cumulative grade‑point average of at least 3.0 (as defined earlier under General Regulations Governing the Master’s Degree) in all units attempted subsequent to admission to the degree program.
+Students who are enrolled in a graduate degree program in conditionally classified or classified standing will be subject to academic warning if they fail to maintain a cumulative grade‑point average of at least 3.0 in all units attempted subsequent to admission to the degree program.

 Every graduate student who has been advanced to candidacy must maintain a cumulative grade‑point average of 3.0 and a grade‑point average of 3.0 in all courses applicable to the degree.
 Candidacy for an advanced degree may be revoked if a student’s cumulative grade‑point average falls below 3.0 at any time.
-Students who become subject to dismissal from an advanced degree program will be notified of the action taken by the college associate dean for graduate studies or the Vice Provost for Academic Affairs and Dean of Graduate Studies or his/her designee.
+Students who become subject to dismissal from an advanced degree program will be notified of the action taken by the College Associate Dean or the Dean of Graduate Studies or designee.

-Graduate and post-baccalaureate students are subject to disqualification if while on probation they fail to earn grades of sufficient quality to remove themselves from probationary status.
+Graduate and post-baccalaureate students are subject to disqualification if while on academic warning they fail to earn grades of sufficient quality to remove themselves from warning status.
 Disqualification will bar such students from any further enrollment at CSULB.

-A post-baccalaureate classified student who fails to maintain a cumulative grade‑point average of 2.5 on all units attempted at the University will be placed on probation.
-A student on probation who, prior to the beginning of the next term, fails to attain a cumulative grade‑point average of 2.5 on all units attempted at the University will be disqualified.
-A student who is disqualified because of scholastic deficiency may petition the appropriate program authority for readmission only after an absence of two semesters or upon successful completion of summer session courses which remove the grade‑point deficiency.
+A post-baccalaureate classified student who fails to maintain a cumulative grade‑point average of 2.5 on all units attempted at the University will be placed on academic warning.
+A student on academic warning who, prior to the beginning of the next term, fails to attain a cumulative grade‑point average of 2.5 on all units attempted at the University will be disqualified.
+A student who is disqualified because of scholastic deficiency may petition the appropriate program authority for readmission only after an absence of two semesters or upon successful completion of summer session courses which increase the grade point average.

 Petitions for readmission must indicate the reason for requesting readmission and must include a statement of any academic work successfully completed since disqualification or of any other activity which gives evidence in support of the petitioner’s belief that readmittance is warranted.
 An application for admission and required transcripts, as well as the petition, must be submitted to the Office of Enrollment Services before the dates established by the University for filing applications.